 Reasons For Choosing Active Pickups

 Many guitarists, such as Steve Lukather and James Hetfield, love the sound of active pickups, and it's not hard to see why.

 Below are some of the most important reasons you might want to upgrade your passive pickup to an active pickup:

 - The most obvious reason is the considerable gain in the output signal, as opposed to what you normally get with passive pickups, as the preamp enhances the electric signals generated through the magnets and coils.

-- Active pickups deliver a cleaner, more powerful tone, with greater sustain.
-This makes active pickups a favorite for many performers in the metal scene.
+- Active pickups deliver a cleaner, more powerful tone with greater sustain.
+This makes active pickups a favourite for many performers in the metal scene.